Wondering if your child can benefit from spider therapy for cerebral palsy?

 So what makes spider therapy effective for children with cerebral palsy?

 Neuroplasticity is the brain’s ability to adapt and rewire itself.
 When you consistently repeat a movement, the brain senses a demand for that function.
-As a result, it will rewire itself and strengthen it’s neural pathways so that each time you perform the movement, it becomes easier.
+As a result, it will rewire itself and strengthen targeted neural pathways so that each time you perform the movement, it becomes easier and more natural.

 Therefore, spider therapy encourages your child to perform lots of repetitions, which is essential for training the brain to adapt.